We’ve compiled a list of 30 common interview questions to ask potential new hires that will attract the best employees with the strongest:

 1. How do you view mobile technology and its role in the future of the plumbing industry?

 Plumbing contractors increasingly rely on technology to streamline business operations and boost technician efficiency.
-How an applicant responds to this question tells you a lot about their knowledge of current technology and industry trends.
+How an applicant responds to this question tells you a lot about their knowledge of current technology and plumbing industry trends.
 If your business already uses plumbing software, asking about technological skills can help you determine whether they’re the right fit.

 2. What is your experience with using mobile technology on the job?